 For more information on food, food hygiene and monitoring, visit our food page.

 To report an issue with food that you have purchased please use the Report contaminated food form.

 To report an issue with a food premises please use the Report issues with a food premises form.

 In order to try and control outbreaks of infectious diseases, the Public Health Act 1984 requires all occurrences of certain diseases be reported to the local authority.
 These are known as 'notifiable diseases'.

 Our environmental health service receives information on cases and suspected outbreaks of notifiable diseases from doctors, laboratories and the public.
 We investigate the reports and arrange any necessary action to stop the disease from spreading.

-We work with the Health Protection Agency to stop spread of diseases in the city.
+We work with Public Health England to stop spread of diseases in the city.
 In particular we investigate individual cases and outbreaks of gastro enteritis.
-We do this in partnership with NHS nurses from Community Health Care who also provide guidance for control of outbreaks in nursing and residential homes, day centres children’s settings and education establishments.
-Guidance on managing outbreaks in different types of establishments is available to download from this page.
+We do this in partnership with NHS nurses from Community Health Care who also provide guidance for control of outbreaks in nursing and residential homes, day-centres, children’s settings and education establishments.
+Guidance on managing outbreaks in different types of establishments is available in the documents section.

-Further information can also be obtained from the Health Protection Agency website.
+Further information can also be obtained from Public Health England.

 You can find out the latest information about Avian Influenza in the UK on the GOV.UK Animal Diseases page.